CDN (content delivery network)

 What are the uses of a CDN?

 The main use of a CDN is to deliver content through a network of servers in a secure and efficient way.
 These networks improve the content security, performance and availability.
-They are also used to collect user analytics and tracking data on network traffic.
+Other CDN use cases include collecting user analytics and tracking data on network traffic.
 CDNs serve a range of content, including websites, mobile applications, streaming media and downloadable objects.
 Social media and search engine traffic go through CDNs.

-Content-owning organizations use CDN services to accelerate the delivery of static and dynamic content, online gaming, mobile content and streaming video, as well as other specialized needs.
-Some examples of how CDNs are used include the following:
+Content-owning organizations use CDN services to accelerate the delivery of static and dynamic content, online gaming, mobile content and streaming video, as well as other specialized services.

 What are the benefits of a CDN?

-CDNs provide several advantages, including the following:
+CDNs provide several advantages:

 - Optimization.
 These networks provide a diverse mix of performance and web content optimization services that complement cached site content.